LucyJohnson-lua4life/gothic-multiplayer-gma/README.md

 Youre allowed to use the code in this repository as you please.
 If you set up some badass server i would be happy to here from it.

+# Features
+These are some the features in the repository: registration/login, monster + ai + respawn, plants + respawn, alchemy, cooking, simple statless questing system

 ## Directories:
 The project contains 5 main directories.